Media Studies Course Structure

 Media studies is a popular choice because it gives you a number of opportunities to analyse and understand the ways in which a variety of media texts, such as magazines, films, newspapers and television programmes, are constructed.
 Furthermore, you can construct your own media texts such as film trailers, magazine advertisements or websites.

-From September 2017, media students will be following the OCR A Level specification.
+Media students will be following the OCR A Level specification.

 A Level Course Structure

 Unit 1-Media Messages (Examined – 35%)

 You will study two British national newspapers and consider how and why these products are created and how their audiences respond to them.
 You will have the opportunity to employ textual analysis skills to undertake an in depth study of various news products, from The Daily Mail to The Guardian and their social and participatory media products.

 Over the course of this unit, you will develop the skills to understand and analyse professionally produced advertising and marketing campaigns, music videos and magazines.
 You will be required to study a variety of texts to analyse representations of events, issues, individuals and social groups.
 There are three set texts for advertising (the Old Spice, Lucozade and Shelter adverts), one set text for magazine study (The Big Issue) and a choice of two music videos from a list provided by OCR.

 Unit 2 – Evolving Media (Examined – 35%)